 I listened to CKNW’s Bill Good interview private power producers at a recent energy conference.
 Good was a cheerleader determined to broadcast a story that reflected positively on his guests.
 He helped push the story that BC Hydro has too little financial and intellectual capacity to be an effective power producer and that private companies are best able to ameliorate environmental risks.

-Is this the same BC Hydro that operates more than 30 hydroelectric facilities and contributes billions to the public treasury by generating and distributing low cost power throughout 95% of this province?
+Is this the same BC Hydro that operates more than 30 hydroelectric facilities and contributes billions to the public treasury by generating and distributing power throughout 95% of this province?
 And would that be the same private sector that remediated polluted mining sites and avoided serious pollution by smelters and pulp mills?

 When a caller pointed out that BC Hydro is banned from developing new power sources and private projects depend upon advance non-market agreements to purchase expensive power, Mr. Good “didn’t have time for speeches.”